Viscosity: Dynamic viscosity

-The aforementioned ratio $u/y$ is called the rate of shear deformation or shear velocity, and is the derivative of the fluid speed in the direction perpendicular to the normal vector of the plates (see illustrations to the right).
+The aforementioned ratio $u/y$ is called the rate of shear deformation or shear velocity, and is the derivative of the fluid speed in the direction parallel to the normal vector of the plates (see illustrations to the right).
 If the velocity does not vary linearly with $y$, then the appropriate generalization is:

 where $\tau = F / A$, and $\partial u / \partial y$ is the local shear velocity.
 This expression is referred to as Newton's law of viscosity.
 In shearing flows with planar symmetry, it is what defines $\mu$.
 It is a special case of the general definition of viscosity (see below), which can be expressed in coordinate-free form.

 Use of the Greek letter mu ($\mu$) for the dynamic viscosity (sometimes also called the absolute viscosity) is common among mechanical and chemical engineers, as well as mathematicians and physicists.
 However, the Greek letter eta ($\eta$) is also used by chemists, physicists, and the IUPAC.
 The viscosity $\mu$ is sometimes also called the shear viscosity.
 However, at least one author discourages the use of this terminology, noting that $\mu$ can appear in non-shearing flows in addition to shearing flows.